Wolverine971/9takes/src/blog/people/creators/Logan-Paul.md

 	/>
 </div>

-> **Disclaimer** This analysis of Logan Paul's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Logan Paul.
+> **Disclaimer** This analysis of Logan Paul's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Logan Paul.

 <p class="firstLetter">You've probably seen his name plastered across headlines, witnessed his controversial antics, and formed your own opinions about him.</p>